AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0006-helm-chart-repository.md

 ## Consequences

-Using the official charts layout as a guide, create a repository called charts at https://github.com/Alfresco/charts.
-We will use the master branch.
+Using the official charts layout as a guide, we will create a repository called charts at https://github.com/Alfresco/charts.
 Also we will have a custom domain: kuberenetes-charts.alfresco.com.
-We will have stable and incubator as top-level folders and update the Anaxes Shipyard guidelines to describe how to use the Helm Repository.
+We will use stable and incubator as top-level folders and update the Anaxes Shipyard guidelines to describe how to use the Helm Repository.
 We will also change CI/CD pipeline to be able to push and pull charts to/from the Helm Repository.